Christopher Foster (bishop): Career

+Foster was a lecturer in Economics at Durham University, 1976/7, and a part-time Economics supervisor at St John’s College, Cambridge 1977-1980.

-Foster was made a deacon on St Peter's Day (29 June) 1980 and ordained a priest the following Petertide (28 June 1981) – both times by Kenneth Skelton, Bishop of Lichfield, at Lichfield Cathedral – and began his ordained ministry with a curacy in Tettenhall Regis in Wolverhampton, after which he became chaplain of Wadham College, Oxford.
+He was made a deacon on St Peter's Day (29 June) 1980 and ordained a priest the following Petertide (28 June 1981) – both times by Kenneth Skelton, Bishop of Lichfield, at Lichfield Cathedral – and began his ordained ministry with a curacy in Tettenhall Regis in Wolverhampton, after which he became chaplain of Wadham College, Oxford.
 Following this he was vicar of Christ Church Southgate and finally a canon residentiary and sub-dean at St Albans Cathedral.

 On 21 October 2001, he was consecrated a bishop by George Carey, Archbishop of Canterbury, at Southwark Cathedral, to serve the Diocese of St Albans as suffragan Bishop of Hertford.
 In February 2010, it was announced that Foster would be the new Bishop of Portsmouth.
 He was enthroned on 18 September 2010.

+In 2011 he was awarded an honorary degree, DLitt, by the University of Hertfordshire.

 On 13 December 2020, he announced that he would be retiring as Bishop of Portsmouth from April 2021.
 He retired on 24 April 2021.

+Foster was appointed as a Trustee on the board the Royal Hospital for Neurodisability in 2021 chairing the Ethics Committee and the People and Culture Committee.

+in 2022 he was appointed as a Council member of the Cremation Society.

+From 2022 to 2026 he was a non-executive member of NHS Somerset Integrated Care Board (ICB), chairing the Finance Committee, Remuneration Committee and the People Board.

+Since 2026 he has been a non-executive member of the boards of NHS Bath & North-east Somerset, Swindon and Wiltshire ICB, NHS Dorset ICB, and NHS Somerset ICB, as chair of the Population Health and Commissioning Committee.